Kendrick Lamar: 2014–2016: To Pimp a Butterfly and Untitled Unmastered

 Originally scheduled to arrive at a later date, To Pimp a Butterfly was released on March 15, 2015.
 The album incorporated various genres synonymous with African American music, such as jazz, funk, and soul.
 To capture its essence, Lamar recruited producers such as Sounwave, Pharrell Williams, Terrace Martin, and Thundercat.
-Whitney Alford, Lamar's fiancée, contributed background vocals on select tracks.
-Other singles from the album were "The Blacker the Berry", "King Kunta", "Alright", and "These Walls"–all of which enjoyed moderate commercial success.
+Other singles from the album were "The Blacker the Berry", "King Kunta", "Alright", and "These Walls" – all of which enjoyed moderate commercial success.
 Selling 324,000 copies in its first week, To Pimp a Butterfly became Lamar's first number-one album on the Billboard 200 and the UK Albums Chart.
 Billboard commented that "twenty years ago, a conscious rap record wouldn't have penetrated the mainstream in the way [Lamar] did with To Pimp a Butterfly.
 His sense of timing is impeccable.
-In the midst of rampant cases of police brutality and racial tension across America, he spews raw, aggressive bard while possible cutting a rug."
+In the midst of rampant cases of police brutality and racial tension across America, he spews raw, aggressive bard while possibly cutting a rug."
 Pitchfork opined that the album "forced critics to think deeply about music."